Gladstone, Queensland: History

 Gladstone State School opened on 1 April 1861 and is one of the oldest state primary schools in Queensland.
-On 14 November 1968 its name was changed to be Gladstone Central State School.
+On 14 November 1968 it was renamed Gladstone Central State School.

 In 1863, the town became a Municipality with Richard Hetherington elected Gladstone's first mayor.
 The fledgling town was named after the British Prime Minister William Ewart Gladstone and has a 19th-century marble statue on display in its town museum.

 Development of Gladstone was slow until 1893 when a meatworks was established at Parsons Point.

 Parson's Point Provisional School opened on 1 August 1898, becoming Parson's Point State School on 1 February 1913.
 The school was relocated and renamed Gladstone South State School in 1945.

 On 2 March 1949, a major cyclone hit Gladstone, resulting in extensive damage to the town.

 Gladstone State High School opened on 2 February 1953.

 In 1963, Queensland Alumina Limited established its alumina refinery on the site of the old meatworks.
 Gladstone's port facilities were expanded and the city launched into an era of industrial development and economic prosperity.

 Gladstone West State School opened on 24 January 1966.
+In the same year, Stella Maris College, now known as Chanel College was founded.

 Rosella Park State School was opened on 17 May 1971.

 Clinton State School opened on 29 January 1974.

 Toolooa State High School opened on 27 January 1981.

 Kin Kora State School opened on 9 October 1981.

 In 1985 the Gladstone Christian Community School opened as a primary school operated by the Gladstone Baptist Church.
 In 1998, it changed its name to Trinity College.
 From 2013 it offered classes from Prep to Year 12.

 St Stephens Lutheran College opened in 1998, but closed at the end of 2016.
 The school had lost 20% of its enrolment due to families moving away to find work, leaving only 216 students in classes ranging from Prep to Year 12 making it no longer viable to operate the school.

 Gladstone Cinemas, a locally owned and operated independent cinema, opened in March 2001.